Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a small compensation. I use and love Tailwind and that’s why I recommended it. Read the disclosure policy for more information.

 # Tailwind support answer: SmartLoop works automatically, so you don’t have to continuously schedule your content to repeat.
 You’ll add content to a Loop, decide which boards you want the Loop to publish to, and set up any board rules or frequency rules you want.

-I’m not using SmartLoop so I can’t talk about it for personal experience but overall is most recommended to schedule seasonal pins or old pins that you want to put in circulation again.
+I’m not using SmartLoop at the moment, so I can’t talk about it for personal experience, but overall is most recommended to schedule seasonal pins or older pins that you want to put in circulation again.